TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 145/Psalms 145.12.md

 ---

-To make known to the sons of men his mighty acts, And the glory of the majesty of his kingdom.
+to make known to the sons of men his mighty acts, the glory of the majesty of his kingdom.